So you’ve launched a blog. Now it’s time to learn how to drive traffic to your website.

 People will look up instructional videos online for everything these days, from how to replace a screen on their laptop to how to set up their WordPress page.
 If you can provide high quality, well thought out, educational videos in a specific niche, do it.

 This is a really creative way to connect with other related brands and influencers, and all get together to chat, educate, and generate new leads.
 Choose a topic that you’re all interested in and knowledgeable about, and you don’t even need to make it fancy.
 The best part is that everyone involved will bring some of their own audience, and you can get the attention of people interested in your field.

 24. eBooks, Books, and Audiobooks.

 This area is like a win-win-win.
 First, putting together enough information to make an in-depth, valuable, and interesting book will mean that you’re streamlining a LOT of useful information.
 Then, you can distribute it by promoting it to your followers, giving it as an incentive to people who sign up on your website, or by selling it.
-All of these options are ways to drive engaged traffic, and if you sell it you even get some passive income!
+All of these options are ways to drive engaged traffic, and if you choose to employ one of the best CRMs for small business and get serious about selling your eBook, you even get some passive income!

 25. Offer Free Downloadable Templates.

 If there’s something everyone loves, it’s free stuff.
 And contrary to popular belief amongst new entrepreneurs, giving away your ideas for free is not the worst thing you can do for your business–oftentimes, it can be the best thing.
 The trick is to offer something your audience can truly benefit from–like a freelance contract template, or advice on how to write a great freelance proposal.